codeandcats/classy-commander/README.md

 }
 ```

-Now here is a simple example that lets you log into the Department of Defense.
+Here is a simple example that lets you log into the Department of Defense.

-`index.ts`
+(Ignore the fact that we're hard-coding passwords - this is just an example!)

+`./index.ts`
 ```typescript
 import * as commander from 'classy-commander';